Group lasso based selection for high-dimensional mediation analysis: Simulation study

 \subsection{Methods settings}

 We implemented our method in the \texttt{mahi} function of the GitHub R package \texttt{AllanJe/mahi}.
-For our simulation study, we considered $N_{boot} = 30$ and selected $\lambda$ to retain between $n/2$ and $n$ candidate mediators.
+For our simulation studies, we considered $N_{\text{boot}} = 30$, $w_Y=(1,2,\ldots,7,8)$, and $J=1000$.
+We set $K_{\max}$ to $30$ and $25$ for the analyses of the data with continuous and binary outcomes, respectively.
 This constraint ensures that the second step no longer deals with a high-dimensional setting.
-For the second step, p-values were adjusted using the Hochberg correction with a threshold of $0.05$.
+For the second step, p-values were adjusted using the Benjamini-Hochberg correction with a false discovery rate (FDR) threshold of $0.20$.